ebi-pf-team/interproscan-docs/docs/HowToDownload.rst

-If you are behind a firewall that prevents such access and you are unable to configure access, you could **either** :ref:`What is the InterProScan 5 Lookup Service?` **or** turn off the use of this service, which means the analysis will run locally without any match lookup
+If you are behind a firewall that prevents such access and you are unable to configure access, you could **either** :ref:`Installing the lookup service locally`
+**or** turn off the use of this service, which means the analysis will run locally without any match lookup